JashonMenya/Java/README.md

 Client-server architecture is a fundamental design pattern in computer networking that defines the roles and interactions of two distinct types of programs or devices: clients and servers.
 This architectural model is widely used in various computing applications, including web services, email systems, online gaming, and more.

-### Key Components:
+### Key Components

 #### 1. Client

 A client is a program or device that requests services or resources from a server.
-Clients are typically end-user devices, such as computers, smartphones, or tablets.
+Clients are typically end user devices, such as computers, mobile phones, or tablets.
 They are responsible for:

 - Sending requests to the server.
 - Receiving responses from the server.